Ritesh001-Git/Linux-for-DevOps/Red Hat Linux/DiskPartition.md

 ```
 - Test the /etc/fstab entry - `sudo mount -a`

+### Convert the partition to a Swap Space
+- Format /dev/vdb2 as swap - `sudo mkswap /dev/vdb2`
+- Enable the swap space. - `sudo swapon /dev/vdb2`
+- To verify - `swapon --show`

 ## LVM (Logical Volume Manager)
 LVM stands for Logical Volume Manager.
 It is a storage management system in Linux that provides more flexibility than traditional disk partitions.